microsoft/bond/CONTRIBUTING.md

 1. Make a proposal.
 1. Implement the proposal and its tests.
-1. Rebase commits to tell a compelling story.
+1. Squash commits and write a good commit message.
 1. Start a pull request & address comments.
 1. Merge.